-* Hagel says triggering funding crisis "astoundingly irresponsible"
+* Hagel says triggering funding crisis "astoundingly

 * Some 400,000 civilian defense workers face unpaid leave